-You don’t necessarily have to be religious to visit a church.
-While some of us do it for the glorious history, some do it for the peaceful Sunday masses and the ancient architecture.
-Be it the ornate glass windows or the gigantic bells, these magnificent structures are sure to leave you mesmerised.
+Pune is known to have several beautiful churches that are an epitome of grandeur.
+While some of us visit them for the glorious history, some do it for the peaceful Sunday masses and the ancient architecture.
+Ornate glass windows, colourful glass or the gigantic bells, these magnificent structures are sure to leave you mesmerised.
 Here’s a list of five churches in Pune you need to visit if you love all things ancient and beautiful.

 St. Mary's Church